THCLab/schema-cake/README.md

 ## Schema Element

 Schema Element represent smallest unit in schema world which is single attribute.
-Schema element's are included in schema.
+Schema element's are included in schema base.
 The idea behind schema elements is to avoid duplicates on data storage side (for example decentralize global storage or Sovrin agent) and provide universal language (semantic) for SSI ecosystem to talk between networks and data providers so we could keep compatibility between them.

 Example of one element: